WHAT IF EDUCATION ACTUALLY CARED FOR ALL STUDENTS AND HELPED THEM BECOME WISE, VIRTUOUS, AND COMPASSIONATE HUMAN BEINGS?

 the ability to "suffer with"--to engage in the suffering of another; to spend oneself on behalf of the oppressed; to learn how to act out of an ethic of love

 At Odyssey Leadership Academy, we are dedicated to fostering the following core values:

 Vocation (from the Latin vocare="calling or mission")

-At OLA, we believe that identity formation and the cultivation of wisdom and virtue happen best in the presence of deep, covenental relationships over the long haul.
+At OLA, we believe that identity formation and the cultivation of wisdom and virtue happen best in the presence of deep, covenantal relationships over the long haul.
 We are committed to fostering mentoring relationships between teacher and students and students to students in a safe, caring environment.

-At Odyssey Leadership Academy, you will hear us use words like dreaming, mission, intention, mindfulness, and passion as we pursue what it means to live wise, virtuous, and compassionate lives on behalf of the common good.
+At Odyssey Leadership Academy, you will hear us use words like creativity, mission, intention, mindfulness, and passion as we pursue what it means to live wise, virtuous, and compassionate lives on behalf of the common good.

 You will also notice that we use a different vocabulary to talk about ourselves: